aarondls/overleap/README.md

 4. Verify that the Overleap library was installed by navigating to File -> Examples, and checking for the OverleapExample sketch.

 This library provides an easy-to-use interface for Overleap that we will examine through the example sketch.

+### Example sketch

+The OverleapExample sketch has everything needed to get started with Overleap.
+It contains all the necessary code for the prechecks and demonstrates how to program Overleap.

+For the remainder of the programming guide below, we will be using this example sketch.